kalray/build-scripts/README.md

 To build this toolchain, you have to clone this repository that contains build script and references of others repositories for each Kalray's deliveries.
 Theses references correspond to official Kalray's deliveries.
-For example: You will get references sha1 of gcc, gdb/binutils and newlib for official code drop 4 in file 4.0.0-cd4.refs.
+For example: You will get references sha1 of gcc, gdb/binutils and newlib for official code drop 5 in file 4.0.0-cd5.refs.

-To build elf toolchain for this code drop 4:
+To build elf toolchain for this code drop 5:

 ```
-source ./4.0.0-cd4.refs
+source ./4.0.0-cd5.refs
 ./build-scripts/build-k1-xgcc.sh <prefix>
 ```
-Prefix is the path where toolchian will be installed.
+Prefix is the path where toolchain will be installed.